What Color Is A Biohazard Bag?

 Healthcare service providers, pathology labs, blood banks and donation centers, vet clinics, and animal research centers generate a considerable amount of biohazard waste.

 This category of waste includes needles, used syringes, and other sharps.
 Even contaminated gloves, bandages, and gauze make it to the list.
-And of course, it also comprises pathological waste, as well as laboratory waste.
-All these items need to be segregated and sent to be disposed of accordingly.
-And this is where biohazard bag color enters the picture.
-Color coding on biohazard bags helps ensure medical waste gets categorized and ends up where it belongs.
+And of course, it also comprises pathological and laboratory waste.
+All these items need to be segregated and sent for disposal accordingly.
+And this is where the biohazard bag color comes into play.
+Color-coding on biohazard bags helps ensure medical waste is categorized and ends up where it belongs.

 Red: A Warning Symbol